African People's Socialist Party: 1970s

-1980's
+1980s

-In 1981, the APSP moved its national office from Florida to Oakland, California, and opened the Uhuru house.
+In 1981, the APSP moved its national office from Florida to Oakland, California, and opened the Uhuru House.

-In 1982, the APSP held its party congress in Oakland.
-The APSP passed a resolution to create the African Socialist International (ASI), and which called for all African socialists to unite into one all-African socialist movement, with the eventual goal of one African state.
-Although ASI pursues pan-Africanism, its primary aim is socialist revolution led by the African working class.
+In 1982, APSP held its 1st party Congress.
+APSP created the African Socialist International (ASI).
+APSP called for all African socialists to unite into one all-African socialist movement, with the eventual goal of one African state.
 The ASI seeks to be the "international party of the African working class".

-In 1982, the APSP founded the African National Reparations Organization (ANRO), which held the First World Tribunal on Reparations for African People in Brooklyn, New York.
-That financial reparation was initially demanded at the First World Tribunal on Reparations for African People's 1982 meeting, which concluded that, "the United States owed $4.1 trillion for the crime of genocide against African Americans and the unpaid labor provided by them and their descendants during the period of slavery."
+In 1982, APSP created the African National Reparations Organization (ANRO), which held the First World Tribunal on Reparations for African People in Brooklyn, New York.
+That tribunal concluded that, "the United States owed $4.1 trillion for the crime of genocide against African Americans and the unpaid labor provided by them and their descendants during the period of slavery."
 The stated objective of the movement is to obtain compensation for the injustices of slavery, as well as segregation and neocolonialism since then.
-APSP chairman Omali Yeshitela has argued that African people worldwide are due reparations for more than slavery, but also over 500 years of colonialism and neocolonialism.
+From 1982 to 1994, APSP and ANRO conducted a yearly tribunal on racism in the United States and reparations for stolen labor.

 APSP claims that "through this work, the [APSP] gave birth to the modern Reparations Movement."
-However, authors Michael T. Martin and Marilyn Yaquinto however posit that, in the National Black Political Assembly's (NBPA) Black Agenda report published in 1974, the NBPA first "endorsed the concept of African American reparations."
-Citing Ida Hakim (Hakim, I. T., Reparations, the Cure for America's Race Problem.
-Hampton.
-Va.; U.B. and U.S. Communication System, 1994), the authors however went on to write that: "The African National Reparations Organization linked to the African People's Socialist Party has conducted yearly tribunals on U.S. racism since 1982 and demanded $4.1 trillion in reparations for stolen labor."
+However, Michael Martin and Marilyn Yaquinto argue that the National Black Political Assembly (NBPA)'s Black Agenda report (published 1974) first "endorsed the concept of African American reparations".